 In the spring of 2010, as an overwhelmed wife and mother, Julie hit rock bottom and sought professional help.
 Soon after, she received an official diagnosis of bipolar II disorder.
 Her initial feelings of shame and brokenness led to desperate searches for positive images of bipolar.
 Julie's efforts were in vain; only disturbing cartoons, mocking memes, and sensationalized headlines were found.

-In the eight years since her diagnosis, Julie has come to a place of fully embracing her bipolar mind.
+In the nine years since her diagnosis, Julie has come to a place of fully embracing her bipolar mind.
 She credits it with allowing her to live a vibrant, creative, and fulfilling life.
 She wholeheartedly believes that she has been 'fearfully and wonderfully made' by a God whose faithful promises will sustain her through any challenges that life, or her disorder, might bring.
 Julie is now passionate about sharing her journey wherever she can - whether on paper, social media, stages or street corners.
 Her first book, The Other Side of Me - memoir of a bipolar mind, was published in 2017.
 Julie's other interests include travelling, painting, photography, interior design, and scouring secondhand stores.
 She currently resides in her hometown of Vancouver with her husband and three children.
 As she continues to pour herself into her advocacy work, it is Julie's greatest hope that her 'voice' will continue to open minds, change perceptions, and help others walking a similar path.